ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 ### Try to do everything (grouping and counting) you can in SQL and eliminate unnecessary information

-If you want to follow along, please run this R code to simulate a dataset (this is smaller than my dataset, so if you time the later code yours will not match mine):
+If you want to follow along, please run this R code to simulate a dataset (this is smaller than my dataset, so if you time the later code your times will not match mine):

 ```r
 initial_bis <- sprintf("%s%s%s", stringi::stri_rand_strings(800000, 5, '[A-Z]'),